MichaelTMiyoshi/RubyUnityTutorial/README.md

 The pivots are straightforward.

 The first difference comes in when trying to double clicking on the prefab to edit it.
 Instead, click on the right pointing arrow (>) next to the prefab in the heirarchy.
 This will let you edit the prefab.
 What you do to the prefab gets done to all the prefabs of that kind.

+## Part 05 World Interactions

+### 2022TutorialPart05WorldInteractions branch

+The gravity in the Rigidbody 2D is straightforward.
+The most interesting thing is making Ruby into a prefab.
+At least in the beginning.

+The tilemaps can be made into colliders.
+This part of the tutorial is straightforward.
+The one thing that I did see was that when selecting tiles to change the non-water tiles Collider Type from Sprite to None, there are Textures and Mono Behaviours.
+You need to make sure the Mono Behaviours are the only ones selected.
+Just use the control key (PC) or command key (Mac) to deselect the textures.
+Which is not trivial.
+Some of the textures do not have the little triangle to show that they are textures instead of Mono Behaviours.

+The Composite Collider 2D is a pretty slick deal.
+Just need to check the box in Tilemap Collider 2D that says Used By Composite.
+Then in the Rigidbody 2D that the Composite Collider 2D adds, make sure the Body Type is Static.
+That will make it so that the tiles (the world) does not move.